gkazan/ZAWA/AddonCreation/AnimalPack.md

 //Protective attacks if you get close or hit the animal while provoked is only if the animal is attacked

-"targets" //Targets is an array of resource locations, please review the example
+"targets" //Targets is an array of resource locations, please review the example "breed_variants" //An array of integers for variants only avaible by breeding "rare_variants" //An array of integers for variants only availble with a rare spawn chance
 ```